Ehanlion/mist_obsidian/0. The North-West Highlands/NPCs/Ignel Valis.md

 Remember Ethan, DO NOT call Ignel as Ignel.
 His name is Silvan and will not answer to Ignel since he has made a new, secret life for himself in [[Hope Town]].
 # Character Description:
 >*Ignel stands erect and still.
 His form a paragon of perfect composure.
 His thick handlebar moustache covers the traces of a grin on his lips.
 His electric blue eyes seem to crackle with power and intrigue.
 He wears a simple red cloak that drapes down to his ankles.
 His clothes are simple but noticeably rich, with golden threads and subtle intricate weavings in the fabrics.
 He wields a tall staff and his boots seem to shimmer.*
+### Ignel's Past:
+Ignel started off as a powerful wizard.
+He was well liked and loved as a hero.
+He was wilting inside though; his aspirations drew away from being a hero.
+The praise, the stress, the desperation he felt to always be better than before ate away at him.
+He felt bitter that people cared about the person and only the deeds that they did.
+He sought an end for his old life, a way out and he settled on faking his death.
+He joined with [[Garrick Blackthorn]] to adventure into [[The Dark Woods]] to kill [[Fenrix the Plague-Bringer]].
+He sought a shard, a powerful artifact he had heard about from his travels.
+He knew Garrick wanted the soul of the dragon and thought this was the perfect way out.
+He had Garrick organize some local writers to create [[The Greatest of the Great (A Treatise)]] where he was written as having died fighting Fenrix.
+He assumed a new identity as Silvan Gale and went to join the pirates; to feed his bitterness from feeling like an object to those who read about him and to become just a little bit evil.
+Maybe Garrick rubbed off on him.

 **Deeper Description:**
 -  Ignel is a male human.
 He is an evocation wizard.